Hua Mulan: Sources

 Painting of Hua Mulan, 18th century, housed in the British Museum.

 The Ballad of Mulan was first transcribed in the Musical Records of Old and New, a compilation of books and songs by the monk Zhijiang in the Southern Chen dynasty in the 6th century.
 The earliest extant text of the poem comes from an 11th- or 12th-century anthology known as the Music Bureau Collection, whose author, Guo Maoqian, explicitly mentions the Musical Records of Old and New as his source for the poem.
-As a ballad, the lines do not necessarily have equal numbers of syllables.
-The poem consists of 31 couplets and is mostly composed of five-character phrases, with a few extending to seven or nine.

 An adaptation by playwright Xu Wei (d.
 1593) dramatized the tale as "The Female Mulan" or, more fully, "The Heroine Mulan Goes to War in Her Father's Place", in two acts.
 Later, the character of Mulan was incorporated into the Romance of Sui and Tang, a novel written by Chu Renhuo (褚人獲).

 Over time, the story of Mulan rose in popularity as a folk tale among the Chinese people.

 Name

 The heroine of the poem is given different family names in different versions of her story.
 The Musical Records of Old and New states Mulan's given name is not known and therefore implies Mulan is her surname.
 As the Ballad of Mulan is set in the Northern Wei dynasty when northern China was ruled by ethnic Xianbei, a proto-Mongolic people, there is some evidence that Mulan was not ethnic Han Chinese but Xianbei, who had exclusively compound surnames.
 Mulan may have been the sinified version of the Xianbei word "umran" which means prosperous.

 According to later books such as Female Mulan, her family name is Zhu (朱), while the Romance of Sui and Tang says it is Wei (魏).
-The family name Hua (花 (Huā, flower)), which was introduced by Xu Wei, has become the most popular in recent years, in part because of its more poetic meaning and association with the given name "Mulan" (木蘭), which literally means "magnolia".
+The family name Hua (花 (Huā, flower)), which was introduced by Xu Wei, has become the most popular in recent years, in part because of its more poetic meaning and association with the given name "Mulan" (木蘭), which literally means "lily magnolia".